banigoden/Java_Web_GitHub_Actions/README.md

-# Deploy GitHub Runner/Admin with Terraform and Ansible
+# Python FastAPI - Demo Web Application

 ## Description

-This repository facilitates the deployment of a GitHub Runner/Admin instance onto preferred Linux VMs.It sets up a Poetry environment for managing dependencies related to Terraform and Ansible.
-Additionally, it incorporates pre-commit hooks defined in `.pre-commit-config.yaml` and installs `cz`for committing changes with conventional commit messages.
-The deployment process involves deploying a VMusing Terraform and installing the GitHub Runner using Ansible.
-This typically includes creating a user and home directory, installing the GitHub Runner agent either manually or through Ansible, and creatinga systemd unit using a Jinja2 template.
+This repository facilitates the deployment of a web application into preferred Linux VMs.
+Typical uses would be deployment to Kubernetes, demos of Docker, CI/CD (build pipelines are provided), deployment to cloud (AWS) monitoring, auto-scaling

 ## Requirements